JuiceboxCreative/laravel-apistacker/resources/docs/1.0/overview.md

 ---

 This area of the documentation will be specific to the API.
-Further documentation related to the project should be added to [**Nuclino**](https://app.nuclino.com/Juicebox-Creative/Technology-Department/Introduction-adc19075-592c-44e0-9ff8-186687c744a8)
+Further documentation related to the project should be added to [**Nuclino**](https://app.nuclino.com/Juicebox-Creative/Technology-Department/Client-Specific-Documentation-046df820-3cf1-4be9-a779-554f57c09fcf) under the client folder

 All available endpoints start with the prefix **/api**